Why Do Currencies Move In Vicious And Benign Circles?

 Here's the following from Meb Faber:

-But one regime sets the stage for the next, and now we find ourselves in an environment where US has outperformed everything since the 2009 bottom, but out performance alters values, and now the US is one of the most expensive stock markets in the world at a CAPE ratio around 27 (though nowhere near the peak valuation of 45 in 1999).
+But one regime sets the stage for the next, and now we find ourselves in an environment where the US has outperformed everything since the 2009 bottom, but out performance alters values, and now the US is one of the most expensive stock markets in the world at a CAPE ratio around 27 (though nowhere near the peak valuation of 45 in 1999).

 Foreign value has lagged badly, including three consecutive years of underperformance to the S&P in 2013-2015.
 This has pushed the CAPE ratio of the cheapest basket to a value of around 9 or 10, less than half the valuation of US stocks.
-(Actually it is almost a third the value of the US!)
+(Actually, it is almost a third the value of the US!)
 A global value approach is having a great year in 2016, and we look for that to continue for the foreseeable future.

 So, maybe instead of chanting U-S-A, investors should be thinking C-A-P-E?